Dollars Corner, Washington

 Dollars Corner is a census-designated place (CDP) in Clark County, Washington, United States.
-The population was 1,108 at the 2010 census.
+The population was 1,246 at the 2020 census, up from 1,108 at the 2010 census.

 History

-In 1917, Mr. and Mrs. S. L. Dollar purchased a farm in what would later be named Dollars Corner.
+In 1917, Mr. and Mrs. S. L. Dollar purchased a farm near what would later be named Dollars Corner.
 The couple reportedly exchanged $150 and two cows for the land.
 They opened a small store and service station on one corner in 1924, which became a local landmark.
 One story claims that the name was coined by local sheriff's deputies, who would report to their superiors that they traveled "as far as Dollar's Corner."

-The landscape of Dollars Corner began to change drastically in 2012 as a result of the realignment of Washington State Route 502.
-Historical buildings situated directly on the corner were razed, with the exception of the former O'Brady's Drive-In restaurant, which became the center of a protracted compensation dispute.
+In 2012, the landscape of Dollars Corner began to change drastically as a result of the realignment of Washington State Route 502.
+Historic buildings situated directly on the corner were demolished, with the exception of the former O'Brady's Drive-In restaurant, which became the center of a protracted compensation dispute.